jscad/csg.js/CONTRIBUTING.md

 * If you have a question about how to use CSG.js, then please start a conversation at the [OpenJSCAD.org User Group](https://plus.google.com/communities/114958480887231067224).
 You might find the answer in the [OpenJSCAD.org User Guide](https://github.com/Spiritdude/OpenJSCAD.org/wiki/User-Guide).

-* If you have a change or new feature in mind, please start a converstation with the [Core Developers](https://plus.google.com/communities/114958480887231067224) and start contributing changes.
+* If you have a change or new feature in mind, please start a conversation with the [Core Developers](https://plus.google.com/communities/114958480887231067224) and start contributing changes.

 Thanks!